My research is mainly in two areas:

 EP/K031163/1: Baker's conjecture and Eremenko's conjecture: new directions

-Our Research Associate, Dave Sixsmith, is funded by the following grant from the EPSRC:
+Our Research Associate, Dave Sixsmith, was funded by the following grant from the EPSRC:

 EP/J022160/1: Dimensions in complex dynamics: spiders' webs and speed of escape